-Throughout this dining experience, you place in the boiling stock whatever you’d like to eat next.
-Cook this for a few minutes, and continue to graze like this for as long as it takes to finish all the dishes, typically, a couple of hours or more!
+Throughout this dining experience, you place whatever you’d like to eat next, in the boiling stock.
+Cook this for a few minutes and continue to graze like this for as long as it takes to finish all the dishes. – typically, a couple of hours or more.

-The Wy Att restaurant just up from the Jasmine Hotel charges RM35 for 2 people, which was a very reasonable price and excellent quality.
+The Wy Att restaurant just up from the Jasmine Hotel charges RM35 for 2 people, which is very reasonable and excellent quality.

-You can’t go past the Brinchang markets just up from the Jasmine Hotel, which are held each Friday and Saturdays (18:00 to 22:00).
+You must try the Brinchang markets just up from the Jasmine Hotel, which are on each Friday and Saturday nights (18:00-22:00hrs).

 You can’t but help want to try everything on offer from scrumptious chicken-stuffed Murtabak, many types of Mee Goreng, Nasi Goreng, Malay muffins (more like delicious delicate crepes with crushed nuts and a dab of creamed corn), roasted chestnuts, fresh strawberries, massive apples, and other fresh produce.

 Stay here long enough and your waistline will rapidly start expanding, like mine is already!

 Fresh strawberry juice is the specialty of the Cameron Highlands as strawberries are grown in this region.
 Most restaurants serve fresh strawberry juice and it’s delicious, fresh, and wholesome.

-Very sad to leave Brinchang as it’s proving to be a favourite so far for its serenity but especially the wonderful food.
+Sad to leave Brinchang as it’s proving to be a favourite so far, for its serenity but especially, the wonderful food.

-Need to press on with Taman Negara as the next destination, for a spot of jungle trekking…
+Need to press on with Taman Negara next, for a spot of jungle trekking…